 Laundry

-• Swap out traditional washing detergents and powders for a laundry strip.
+- Swap out traditional washing detergents and powders for water soluble laundry strips.

 Bathroom